There are many causes of foot pain with approximately 20% of people suffering from some form of problem in their feet.

 filled with clear fluid, plasma, but can also contain blood and/or pus.

-6) Trench Foot: Trench Foot is one of the less common causes of foot pain.
+Trench Foot is one of the less common causes of foot pain.
 It develops when the feet are exposed to prolonged cold and damp conditions.
 The feet turn a whitish/grey colour and feel cold, prickly, heavy and numb as the blood vessels constrict in an attempt to keep warm.
 Originally seen mainly in soldiers in the trenches, it is now a more common problem for builders, extreme-sports enthusiasts, at music festivals or even in people with excessively sweaty feet.
 Find out more about this cause of foot pain including which famous celebrities have suffered from it in the Trench Foot section.

 There are a few medical conditions that are causes of foot pain.

-1) Gout: Gout is one of the common causes of foot pain around the big toe but can also affect the ankle and the hands.
+Gout is one of the common causes of foot pain around the big toe but can also affect the ankle and the hands.
 It develops when the body has a problem breaking down uric acid.
 Symptoms of intense pain, swelling, redness, heat and tenderness often come on quickly over a few hours, usually starting at night.
 60% of gout sufferers have recurrent episodes of gout.
 Find out more about the causes of foot pain from gout, how the condition affects the body and how to prevent attacks in the gout section.

-2) Charcot Marie Tooth Disease: This is a group of inherited disorders due to gene mutation that causes weakness and sensory loss in the feet, legs and sometime hands.
+This is a group of inherited disorders due to gene mutation that causes weakness and sensory loss in the feet, legs and sometime hands.
 Symptoms usually start in childhood and get progressively worse over time.
 Find out more in the Charcot Marie Tooth section.

-3) Arthritis: There are two types of arthritis that are common causes of foot pain:
+There are two types of arthritis that are common causes of foot pain:

 a) Osteoarthritis: This is when there is “wear and tear” of the joints.
 The cartilage thins and the bone thickens resulting in rough surfaces rubbing on each other causing pain, inflammation and stiffness.
 It most commonly affects people over the age of 65